-The School of History and Cultures includes a number of research clusters, many with an international reputation, spanning a wide variety of topics.
+The Department of History includes a number of research clusters, many with an international reputation, spanning a wide variety of topics.

 The Centre is the principal focus for research at Birmingham on the history of Britain, Europe and the wider world since WW1.
 Drawing together inter-disciplinary expertise it provides an intellectual forum for academic staff and postgraduates working within the field, and provides a base for research both for its members and in collaboration with other institutions.